weiyutang1010/ncrna_design/evaluation_data/readme.md

 ## Evaluation Data

-Contains the designed solution for our work in ``Sampling-based Continuous Optimization for RNA Design''
+Designed sequences of this work used in ''Sampling-based Continuous Optimization for RNA Design''

 - pyx_projection.csv: This Work (projection) optimizing for $p(y^\star \mid x)$ (Boltzmann probability)
 - pyx_softmax.csv: This Work (softmax) optimizing for $p(y^\star \mid x)$ (Boltzmann probability)